 (Originally published October 1, 2018.
 Updated with new persona, Smart QA manager.)

 THE manufacturing workforce has been absorbing new technology for more than two centuries.
-Today, the industry finds itself in the midst of the Fourth Industrial Revolution, which is poised to transform work at an unprecedented pace through exponential technologies such as artificial intelligence, advanced robotics and cognitive automation, advanced analytics, and the Internet of Things (IoT).1 And, contrary to some predictions, technology is likely to create more jobs than it destroys—as it has done historically.2 This is evident in the tight manufacturing labor market conditions prevailing both globally as well as in the United States.
+Today, the industry finds itself in the midst of the Fourth Industrial Revolution, which is poised to transform work at an unprecedented pace through exponential technologies such as artificial intelligence, advanced robotics and cognitive automation, advanced analytics and the Internet of Things (IoT).1 And, contrary to some predictions, technology is likely to create more jobs than it destroys—as it has done historically.2 This is evident in the tight manufacturing labour market conditions prevailing both globally as well as in the United States.

 Additionally, the Fourth Industrial Revolution is creating a mismatch between available workers and the skills necessary for open jobs.
 In fact, Deloitte and The Manufacturing Institute anticipate the shortfall in US manufacturing during the next decade to reach the highest levels ever recorded, higher than the earlier estimates of 2 million unfilled jobs during 2015–2025.3 Part of the challenge the industry faces is understanding how today’s jobs and associated skills are morphing into new jobs and career pathways that continue to evolve along with advanced technology.
 How can the manufacturing industry prepare for this future workplace and ready its workforce to work beside robots and advanced technologies?
 What are the skills that will become “must-haves” in the future workplace?
 What are the pathways for training and education to enable these skills?
 We begin by exploring what’s possible for future jobs in manufacturing.

-To help manufacturing leaders and workers visualize the possibilities of the future, we’ve developed a series of personas that describe what jobs could look like in 2025.
-We have chosen to describe these 2025 jobs from the vantage point of the workers themselves, exploring how their work has changed, what kinds of skills and career pathways they have, the types of digital tools that assist them in their work, and what a normal day on the job looks like.
+To help manufacturing leaders and workers visualise the possibilities of the future, we’ve developed a series of personas that describe what jobs could look like in 2025.
+We have chosen to describe these 2025 jobs from the vantage point of the workers themselves, exploring how their work has changed, what kinds of skills and career pathways they have, the types of digital tools that assist them in their work and what a normal day on the job looks like.

 Bringing these future jobs to life can help business leaders, workers, educators, and policymakers shape their vision and spark conversations around what needs to change to make this happen.
 These future personas represent our ongoing research on skills gaps and the future of work in manufacturing, and reflect several important themes:

 Expanding digital and “soft” skills.
 The rise of automation in the workplace has brought with it an interesting corollary for skills needed in human workers.
 As technology replaces many of the manual or repetitive tasks many jobs entail, it frees up space for skills that are uniquely human, often called “soft” skills.
-A recent World Economic Forum study found that the top 10 skills for the next decade include essential human skills such as critical thinking, creativity, and people management.5 Companies need workers that can exhibit these skills as well as the digital skills necessary to work alongside automation.
+A recent World Economic Forum study found that the top 10 skills for the next decade include essential human skills such as critical thinking, creativity and people management.5 Companies need workers that can exhibit these skills as well as the digital skills necessary to work alongside automation.

 As digital transformation and the Fourth Industrial Revolution continue to redefine manufacturing jobs of the future, leaders and workers alike need to embrace a work environment that is expected to blend advanced technology and digital skills with uniquely human skills, to yield the highest level of productivity.
 Understanding how work might change can help the industry as a whole prepare for a future that promises to be transformative.

 This series is part of Deloitte’s fourth skills gap study with The Manufacturing Institute to understand the depths of today’s talent shortage in manufacturing, how jobs are changing due to technology and automation, and what measures manufacturers could take to solve today’s shortage while preparing their future workforce for success.
-Through this research, we are engaging with business leaders, educators, and policymakers to explore how the manufacturing industry can prepare for a future that will likely require a markedly different skill set to remain competitive.
+Through this research, we are engaging with business leaders, educators and policymakers to explore how the manufacturing industry can prepare for a future that will likely require a markedly different skill set to remain competitive.

 The increasing penetration of new emerging technologies in manufacturing production and distribution environments has created a demand for professionals who excel in this evolving technologies and manufacturing landscape.
 These professionals are key enablers of smart factories and developers of a collaborative human-machine workforce.
-They are an evolution of typical site managers, who are expert in process engineering and change management in manufacturing enterprises, and often come from a variety of backgrounds, including many that are in the technology industry.
+They are an evolution of typical site managers, who are expert in process engineering and change management in manufacturing enterprises and often come from a variety of backgrounds, including many that are in the technology industry.
 What sets them apart is their ability to understand the new technology and manufacturing landscape.